 When to Contact a Medical Professional

 American Psychiatric Association.
+Gender dysphoria.
+In: American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
-2013.
+2013:451-460.

 Shafer LC.
 Sexual disorders and sexual dysfunction.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 36.

 White PC.
 Disorders of sexual development.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
+Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 233.

-Reviewed By: Timothy Rogge, MD, Medical Director, Family Medical Psychiatry Center, Kirkland, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: Ryan James Kimmel, MD, Medical Director of Hospital Psychiatry at the University of Washington Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 08/15/2016.